Services

 Step 1: Check Your Eligibility

-• Has been provided as part of a charity’s work
+• Was provided as part of a charity’s work

 • Is owned by the Crown Estate

-• Is a business or under a commercial lease
+• Is commercial property or held under a business lease

 Step 2: Get the Premium Valued